 When a client tells an agency to be bold, to feel free to venture far out on the creative limb and develop a campaign that will resonate with the target market and generate recall far beyond the duration of the media schedule, the initial reaction is elation.
 It conjures up visions of walking up to accept the Clio award amidst uproarious applause and congratulatory slaps on the back from the client.

-At the initial presentation of the creative design idea, the client tells the agency they’re on the right track, to fine-tune things a bit and come back with a budget.
+At the initial presentation of the potentially award winning creative idea, the client tells the agency they’re on the right track, to fine-tune things a bit and come back with a budget.
 Then reality sets in.
 The client does a little internal mother-in-law research, floating the idea by some colleagues and getting initial feedback.
 Much like the current state of our political environment, it’s hard to get consensus when querying a group of people.
 It’s even tougher when the topic is 100% subjective, as is the case with anything creative.
 Well, it turns out that quite a few on the client side like the idea, but a couple standouts feel it is “not in keeping with the company image.”
 What’s a client to do?
 Follow their intuition and go with the approach that could spell greatness or take the road of least resistance and avoid the dreaded Monday morning quarterbacking by co-workers down the road?